xod442/stackstorm-tutorial/doc/06_event_driven.md

 Just reading over this rule it basically says, every 60 seconds run the nasa_apod_rabbitmq_publish workflow.
 This results in every minute a link is written to the index.html.

-Let this run for a couple of minutes and check the index.html for new links.
+Let's this run for a couple of minutes and check the index.html for new links.

 Now of course you do not want to have the same link fill up this file but to have a link that represents a new picture each day.
 Change the interval timer to be every 24 hours!!!!